NYUDataBootcamp/Book/py-fun2.md

 * Lines should be no longer than 79 characters.
 * Skip two lines before and after a function definition.
 * Skip lines here and there where you think it makes sense.
-* Use comments whenever something isn't immediately obvious.
+* Use comments whenever something isn't immediately obvious (and sometimes even when it is).

 You can find more along these lines in the classic "[PEP8](https://www.python.org/dev/peps/pep-0008/)" and Google's [style guide](https://google-styleguide.googlecode.com/svn/trunk/pyguide.html).